merxgrc/merxgrc/README.md

 ### Hi there 👋, my name Marcos!
 #### I am a JVM developer first and foremost.
 I love open source projects like spring, java, kotlin and the JVM!
 I am a Director of education in private education and not unlike the legend and role model, Quincy Larson of Free Code Camp this is where my career began!
-I value education and helping students of diverse backgrounds but more than anything I love to code!
+I value education and helping make education accessible for all.
+More than anything I love to code in Java! ☕

 Skills: Java, Kotlin, Spring, Kubernetes, Docker, JUNIT, SQL, JS/TS, React, Next.js,